DarkJaslo/Horaris-FIB/README.md

 ## [English] Schedule generator for FIB-UPC
 Generates all possible schedules given a set of subjects.
 Works in Linux (only tested in Ubuntu).
 ### Good stuff:
--Downloads and parses the document at FIB's API.
+* Downloads and parses the document at FIB's API.

--Allows choosing which subjects appear always.
+* Allows choosing which subjects appear always.

--Allows choosing which subgroups don't appear in schedules, which can be useful when they appear a lot but are already full, expected to be full, or just not convenient.
+* Allows choosing which subgroups don't appear in schedules, which can be useful when they appear a lot but are already full, expected to be full, or just not convenient.

--If needed, can generate schedules mixing theory and lab groups (eg. PAR23L, but going to PAR40T)
+* If needed, can generate schedules mixing theory and lab groups (eg. PAR23L, but going to PAR40T)

--Allows specifying preference between morning, afternoon or no preference at all.
+* Allows specifying preference between morning, afternoon or no preference at all.

--Sorts the results, so good schedules will be printed first.
+* Sorts the results, so good schedules will be printed first.
 My own criteria are used here, but it's way better than not having them ordered.

 ### How to build and use
 Requirements: being able to use a <tt>Makefile</tt>, or at least being able to compile <tt>C++11</tt>.
 The <tt>Makefile</tt> uses <tt>g++</tt>.